Akaizoku/PSTK/README.md

-# PowerShell-Toolbox
+# PowerShell Tool Kit
-PowerShell-Toolbox is a library containing a useful collection of PowerShell functions and procedures.
+PowerShell Tool Kit (PSTK) is a library containing a useful collection of PowerShell functions and procedures.